Afghans have broken 'shackles of slavery': Pak PM Imran Khan | Politics

 Khan said becoming a mental slave was worse than being an actual slave, adding that subjugated minds can never make big decisions.

 Meanwhile, Khan launched the SNC despite criticism because it put emphasis on religious teaching instead of modern national sciences.
 All provinces agreed to introduce it except the Sindh province.
-Khan rejected all criticism and announced that the plan to introduce the education system from Grade 1-12 in the coming years would go ahead.
+He said that Pakistan is the "only country in the world" that is using three types of syllabuses in private schools, public schools and religious seminaries.

+He said he knew that bringing a uniform curriculum will be a difficult task as the "elite system will not allow this change".
+Khan, however, said that the process that has been started by his government was "irreversible".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)